alexlobera/leanjs_OLD_NX/www/src/pages/react/intern-to-dev-lead-via-learning-react-laras-story.md

 Need to upskill you or your dev team’s abilities fast?
 Do you need to find a better, more efficient way to build apps for your organisation?
 Then the React Bootcamp is for you.

-Over an intensive week-long training course, our experienced coaches train devs quickly in all things React - from the very fundamentals right through to advanced and real-world application.
+Over an intensive week-long training, our experienced coaches train devs quickly in all things React - from the very fundamentals right through to advanced and real-world application.

 If you want to learn React, simply [get in touch today](#contact-us)!